ISIS has officially been driven from one of its 'caliphate' capitals

 Related: In Battle Against ISIS in Syria and Iraq, Civilians Suffer Most

-ISIS is known to have used civilians as human shields, and to have shot and killed Iraqi residents trying to flee, according to the United Nations Human Rights Office.
+ISIS is known to have used civilians as human shields and to have shot and killed Iraqi residents trying to flee, according to the U.N Human Rights Office.
 The U.S.-led coalition airstrikes meant to root out the jihadists have also killed hundreds of civilians.

+The victory in Mosul comes more than 24 hours after a cease-fire began in southwestern Syria.
+However, the U.S. military still has no guidance on how it will affect operations in that country, according to three US defense officials.

+One defense official told NBC News that the U.S. military still does not even know exactly where the cease-fire encompasses.
+"We haven't been given what areas it covers," the official said.
+"We don't know what the cease-fire means or how we're going to do it."